esphome/esphome-docs/guides/creators.rst

   -  ``package_import_url`` - This should point to the public repository containing the configuration for the device so that the user's ESPHome dashboard can autodetect this device and create a minimal YAML using :ref:`config-git_packages`.
   - ``import_full_config`` - This signals if ESPHome should download the entire YAML file as the user's config YAML instead of referencing the package.
+Set this to `true` if you are creating a tutorial to let users easily tweak the whole configuration or be able to uncomment follow-up tutorial steps.
 - ``improv_serial`` - :doc:`/components/improv_serial`

 See Also